 - Always be 2-3 steps ahead of the customer and your boss.
 In consulting you have to be thinking ahead and be pretty proactive.
 If your boss still has not asked you to do some analysis but you know that there are needed just do them ahead of time.
 Otherwise, you will get 2-4 sudden requests at some point (usually very near the deadline) that will crush you and you will have to switch from working 10 hours a day to 20 hours a day.
 I have been there, I have done that and try to avoid this….

 - Be efficient.
 Consulting is the best school of efficiency.
 The whole situation makes you work faster.
 I would still recommend implementing some management consulting productivity hacks.
 Have a look at the full list in my presentations.
-I achieved huge spike in efficiency by creating a lot of templates, modules, using the 80/20 rules, working with to-do list both for, the team and the customer
+I achieved a huge spike in the efficiency by creating a lot of templates, modules, using the 80/20 rules, working with a to-do list both for, the team and the customer

 - Simplify and don’t get overwhelmed by details.
 For most people business seems very complicated.
 They see an endless number of variables that can influence the situation and this makes them powerless.
-In most cases you have 3–5 drivers that you have to identify, concentrate on them and intentionally neglect the rest.
-In this way you can see what matters and structure well the problem.
+In most cases, you have 3–5 drivers that you have to identify, concentrate on them and intentionally neglect the rest.
+In this way, you can see what matters and structure well the problem.
 If you want to train this check the presentation with management consulting cases that are used during interviews when recruiting people to consulting.

 Apply at least some of them and you will get a step closer to becoming a badass consultant.

 Just to wrap it up.
 Thanks to my approach I went from 12-15 hours a day to 2-4 hours and still, I managed to deliver more and faster than others.
 Working hard is one of the ways.
 Still working smart is the better option 🙂

 Stay tuned for a new post and some other seemingly crazy yet powerful tips.
 Below is the video version of the post:

 - Management Consulting Productivity Hacks